 The bandgap effect – low index guiding fibers

 Photonic bandgap fibers are based on physical mechanisms fundamentally different from the M-TIR guiding fibers.
-The periodic microstructure in the PBG fiber cladding results in a so-called photonic bandgab, where light in certain wavelength regions cannot propagate.
+The periodic microstructure in the PBG fiber cladding results in a so-called photonic bandgap, where light in certain wavelength regions cannot propagate.
 In a PBG fiber, the core is created by introducing a defect in the PBG structure (e.g. an extra air hole), thereby creating an area where the light can propagate.
 As the light can only propagate at the defect region, a low index guiding core has been created.
 This is not possible in standard fibers, and the low index guiding of PBG fibers, therefore, opens a whole new set of possibilities.
-In this way, it is possible to guide light in air, vacuum or any gas compatible with the fiber material.
+In this way, it is possible to guide light in air, vacuum, or any gas compatible with the fiber material.

 A special class of PBG guiding fibers is the hollow core fibers, where the field is confined to an air-filled core.
 Like other PBG fibers, air-core fibers only guide light in a limited spectral region.
 For fibers guiding around 1550nm, a typical bandwidth is ~200nm.
 Outside this region, the fiber core is anti-guiding.

-Guiding light in a hollow-core holds many promising applications like high power delivery without the risk of fiber damage, gas sensors or extreme low loss guidance in a vacuum.
+A guiding light in a hollow-core holds many promising applications like high power delivery without the risk of fiber damage, gas sensors, or extreme low loss guidance in a vacuum.
 Furthermore, this class of fiber has other spectacular properties not found in any other fiber type.
 They are almost insensitive to bending (even at very small bending radii) and they have dramatically reduced sensitivity to Kerr effect (>50), temperature transients (~6.5), and Faraday effect (>10).
-Also, extreme dispersion properties, such as anomalous dispersion values in the thousands of ps/nm/km regime is easily obtained.
+Also, extreme dispersion properties, such as anomalous dispersion values in the thousands of ps/nm/km regime are easily obtained.
 Due to a negligible contribution from the core material (air), the total dispersion of PBG fibers is to a high degree dominated by waveguide dispersion.